-As noted above, where the Bureau is concerned a merger or proposed merger is likely to result in an SPLC, it will attempt, where possible, to negotiate a remedy with the parties concerned.
-Such a remedy must restore competition to the point where it is no longer substantially less than it was pre-merger.
-While the Bureau has a wide range of structural and behavioural remedies at its disposal, it generally favours the former because, on balance, it believes they are more effective.
+Where the Bureau is concerned a merger or proposed merger is likely to result in an SPLC, it will attempt, where possible, to negotiate a remedy with the parties concerned.
+This remedy must restore competition to the point where it is no longer substantially less than it was pre-merger.
+Although the Bureau has a wide range of structural and behavioural remedies at its disposal, it generally favours the former because, on balance, it believes they are more effective.
 These preferences are outlined in the 'Information Bulletin on Merger Remedies in Canada', which provides the Bureau's current policy on merger remedies, general guidance on the objectives for remedial actions as well as general principles it applies when it seeks, designs and implements remedies.
+28

 Typically, the Bureau is willing to consider three types of remedies.
 Structural remedies involve the divestiture of assets, which must be viable and sufficient to eliminate an SPLC.
-The divestiture must occur in a timely manner, generally within three to six months, 30 and the buyer must be independent and have both the ability and intention to be an effective competitor in the relevant market.
-Prior to the completion of the divestiture, the Bureau normally requires that the merging parties hold these assets separate, although in some instances it is willing to simply require that the competitive viability of the assets be maintained.
-31 assets acquired in the merger, but must take certain actions that have structural implications for the marketplace, such as the removal of anticompetitive contract terms, the granting of non-discriminatory access rights to networks or the licensing of intellectual property.
+The divestiture must occur in a timely manner, generally within three to six months, 29 and the buyer must be independent and have both the ability and intention to be an effective competitor in the relevant market.
+Prior to the completion of the divestiture, the Bureau normally requires that the merging parties hold these assets separate, although in some instances it is willing to simply require that the competitive viability of the assets be maintained.30

+Second, the Bureau may also seek quasi-structural remedies.
+In this case, the merged entity is allowed to retain ownership of the assets acquired in the merger, but must take certain actions that have structural implications for the marketplace, such as the removal of anticompetitive contract terms, the granting of non-discriminatory access rights to networks or the licensing of intellectual property.